weblate/qTox_enhanced-1/MAINTAINING.md

     tag release fixes, and to whom it's interesting (often only some OSes/distributions would find given `PATCH` release interesting).

 ### Step 2.
+Merge the PR and tag the release

+- Get the release PR approved and merge it into `master`.
+- Tag the release with `git tag` and `git push` it to `TokTok/qTox`.

+### Step 3.
 Prepare the binary and source release

 In the PRs in this step, only make pull requests.
 Do not merge, yet.

-- Create and GPG-sign the tar.lz and tar.gz archives using [`tools/create-tarballs.sh`] script, and upload both archives plus both signature files to the github draft release that was created by CI.
+- Create and GPG-sign the tar.xz and tar.gz archives using [`tools/create-tarballs.py`] script, and upload both archives plus both signature files to the github draft release that was created by CI (passing `--upload` to the script will do this automatically).
 - Download the binaries that are part of the draft release, sign them in in detached and ascii armored mode, e.g. `gpg -a -b <artifact>`, and upload the signatures to the draft release.
+You can automatically do this with the [`tools/sign-release-assets.py`] script.
 - Make a PR to update download links on https://tox.chat to point to the new release.
 - Make a PR writing a short blog post for https://github.com/qTox/blog/.